jimmieego/2019devsummit-a11y-slides/Accessible Web Mapping Apps_outline.md

 </div>
 ```

 Note: Screen readers will report this as a checkbox.
+This can make the difference between a person being able to use a form or leaving the site out of frustration.

 ## Label and description